 What is a CVT?

 CVT stands for Continuously Variable Transmission.
-This is an advanced type of gearbox and part of many modern-day cars.
+It is an advanced type of gearbox and part of many modern-day cars.
 As the name suggests, it varies the speed continuously instead of step-by-step as in an automatic gearbox.
-As a result, it makes the drive smoother as compared to other transmission types.
+As a result, it makes the drive smoother than other transmission types.
 Basically, Continuously Variable Transmission is a type of automatic transmission.
-However, even without driving the vehicle and just looking at the gear lever, you will notice that it is the same as a conventional automatic.
+However, even without driving the vehicle and just looking at the gear lever, you will notice it is the same as a conventional automatic.
 It does the same thing as the automatic gearbox.
-It automatically converts the engine's limited range of speed to various ratios and sends it to the driven wheels using several different gears.
+It automatically converts the engine’s limited speed range to various ratios and sends it to the driven wheels using several different gears.

 Continuously Variable Transmission is simple in design with a few components comprising of these parts:

 - 2 Pulleys – a variable input pulley that spins from the power from the engine

 - An output pulley that sends the power to the driven wheels.

 - A high power/density rubber or metal belt connects the 2 pulleys and varies the ratios between them as the vehicle is being driven.

 - Various microprocessors and sensors as the transmission must be able to detect the driving conditions.